-In the absence of consent, the attacker is always responsible for having committed the sexual assault regardless of the victim's appearance, behavior, or conduct on previous occasions.
-An attacker cannot assume that how a person dresses or acts is an invitation for sexual advances.
+In the absence of consent, the attacker is always responsible for committing the sexual assault regardless of the victim's appearance, behavior, or conduct on previous occasions.
+An attacker cannot assume that the way a person dresses or an act is an invitation for sexual advances.
 A person may welcome some forms of sexual contact and be opposed to others.
-The more impaired a person is from alcohol or drugs, the less likely she/he can give consent; having sex with someone who is "passed out" or sleeping is rape.
+The more impaired a person is from alcohol or drugs, the less likely they can give consent; having sex with someone who is "passed out" or sleeping is rape.
 In addition, regardless of previous sexual activity, if someone refuses sexual contact, the failure to respect that limit constitutes non-consensual sex.